ColleenQue/Word-Boss/README.md

 # Team4-MOSS

 Hi we are team Moss.
 Our goal is to create a website to help children learn about a new vocab word everyday.
-This can help children to easily prepare for the SAT from an early age.
+This can help children easily prepare for the SAT from an early age.

 Using Javascript and MongoDB.